 Teams will be allowed 30 seconds to confer.
-If Group A gets the correct answer, the team scores 100 points (in addition to their collaboration points).
-If Group A answers incorrectly, any other group can answer (students must hit their buzzers-no yelling!) to receive 100 points for a correct answer (not eligible for collaboration points).
+If Group A gets the correct answer, the team scores 100 points (perhaps in addition to their collaboration points).
+If Group A answers incorrectly, any of the other groups can answer (students must hit their buzzers-no yelling!) to receive 100 points for a correct answer (not eligible for collaboration points).